Home / Focused Guides / Baby Guide Archive / Indoor Play Spaces in Philadelphia Suburbs: Main Line and Beyond

 5117 West Chester Pike, Newtown Square

-This venue is for children 10 and under.
-Kids are invited to have fun in a jungle-themed area full of obstacles and play areas.
+This venue is for children ages 18 months to 10 years old.
+Kids are invited to have fun in a jungle-themed play zone full of bounce houses, slides, and obstacle courses.
 They offer birthday parties as well.
-Open Jump happens Wednesdays–Sundays, so there are plenty of opportunities to bring your kids to jump it out.
+At Jumpers, Open Jumps happen Wednesdaysโ€“Sundays, so there are plenty of opportunities to bring your kids to Newtown Square to bounce it out.
+Advanced reservations are required.

 King of Prussia Mall Children’s Play Areas

-160 N Gulph Rd, King of Prussia
+160 N. Gulph Rd., King of Prussia

-Need to get out of the house and take a walk with your kids—even when the weather’s not cooperating?
-Don’t forget the King of Prussia mall offers indoor strolling, plus a free, indoor play space.
-There are two play areas in the King of Prussia Mall: one is located on the lower level of the Court, between Pottery Barn Kids and Jos.
-A Bank; and another is ocated on the upper level of the Plaza near H&M.
+Need to get out of the house and take a walk with your kidsโ€”even when the weather’s not cooperating?
+Don’t forget the King of Prussia Mall offers indoor strolling, plus two free, indoor play spaces.
+These play areas are located on the lower level of the Court, between Pottery Barn Kids and Jos.
+A Bank, and on the upper level of the Plaza near H&M. These enclosed spaces offer plenty of active, engaging fun for crawlers and toddlers alike.

 Longwood Gardens Indoor Children’s Garden

-1001 Longwood Rd, Kennett Square
+1001 Longwood Rd., Kennett Square

 This imaginative and child-sized space is filled with hands-on water features, handcrafted sculptures, secret stairways, and engaging plant displays.
-Families—look for activities and scavenger hunts to help you and your child discover more about this garden.
+Familiesโ€”look for activities and scavenger hunts to help you and your child discover more about this garden play space.

-Lulu’s Casita
+Luluโ€™s Casita

 6 Cricket Ave., Ardmore

-Lulu’s Casita is much more than an indoor oasis for the children of Ardmore, West Chester, and the surrounding neighborhoods.
-They offer bilingual story times and host BYOB Pizza night, a favorite of kids and parents alike (check their website for schedule and availability).
-Children love swimming in the ball pit, building forts, and letting their imaginations run rampant amongst the different scenes laid out for them.
-Lulu’s also offers birthday fiestas and hosts other classes throughout the month—check their calendar for updates!
+Luluโ€™s Casita is much more than an indoor oasis for the children of Ardmore and the surrounding neighborhoods.
+They offer extensive weekday open play hours, story times, music circles, and host BYOB Pizza night on Fridays, a favorite of kids and parents alike (check their website for schedule and availability).
+Specifically, children love swimming in the ball pit, building forts, zooming down the slide, and letting their imaginations run rampant amongst the different scenes laid out for them.
+Luluโ€™s also offers birthday fiestas and hosts other classes throughout the monthโ€”check their calendar for updates!

 Oasis Family Fun Center

-35 Lacrue Ave, Glen Mills
+35 Lacrue Ave., Suite 4, Glen Mills

 The Foam Zone at Sky Zone